 For too long, jobs in the construction and maintenance sectors have been plagued by the perception of being dangerous occupations.
 The time has come to shake this conviction, and highlight that working as a skilled trades professional is both safe and lucrative.

-Through the hard work of our Clients, Signatory Employers and Labour providers, safety in the maintenance industry has made make tremendous progress over the past century, and is now the top priority in their operations.
+Through the hard work of our Clients, Signatory Employers and Labour providers, safety in the maintenance industry has made tremendous progress over the past century, and is now the top priority in their operations.

 To celebrate this accomplishment, and to recognize excellence in unionized maintenance on an annual basis, the GPMC/NMC is pleased to announce the creation of the Canadian Safety Achievement Awards.
 There are five prestigious awards which cover all aspects of maintenance work:

 General Presidents’ Safety Excellence Award

 Tripartite Zero (Recordable) Injury Turnaround Award

-Turnaround and outage work present a unique set of challenges for maintenance industry stakeholders.
-This award recognizes Clients, Signatory Employers and Local Unions who execute high volumes of craft hours in short turnaround windows without a recordable injury or lowest total recordable incident rating.
+Turnaround and outage work presents a unique set of challenges for maintenance industry stakeholders.
+This award recognizes Clients, Signatory Employers and Local Unions who execute high volumes of craft hours in short turnaround windows without a recordable injury.

 365 Daily Maintenance Award

 Industrial plants across the country often require year-round daily maintenance to ensure efficiency in their operations and the safety of their personnel.
-This award showcases stakeholders who have executed daily maintenance at industrial plants for 365 days or greater without having a recordable injury.
+This award showcases stakeholders who have executed long-term maintenance at industrial plants for 365 days or greater without having a recordable injury.